-The City of Leavenworth was founded in 1854 largely to support Fort Leavenworth, but quickly became the springboard to the west.
+The City of Leavenworth was founded in 1854 largely to support Fort Leavenworth but quickly became the springboard to the west.
 The settlement was the first official town in Kansas.

-Lewis and Clark explored the area in their famous expedition between 1803 and 1806 and the area became known as the “Great American Desert.”
-Considered unsuitable for settlement because of its barrenness, the region was designated as a permanent home for the Native Americans.
+Lewis and Clark explored the area in their famous expedition between 1803 and 1806, and the area became known as the “Great American Desert.”
+Considered unsuitable for settlement because of its barrenness, the region was designated a permanent home for the Native Americans.
 From 1825 to 1840, nearly 30 tribes gave up land in the northern and eastern part of the nation, moving to the Kansas territory.
 Some of these tribes included the Shawnee, Delaware Chippewa, Iowa, Wyandot, and Kickapoo.

-Fort Leavenworth quickly became a primary destination for thousands of soldiers, surveyors, and settlers who were passing through on their way to the vast West.
+Fort Leavenworth quickly became a primary destination for thousands of soldiers, surveyors, and settlers passing through on their way to the vast West.
 During these early years, soldiers from the fort protected wagon trains hauling supplies over the Santa Fe, Oregon, and other trails to other forts and military camps of the West, some as far as west as the Pacific Ocean.
 In 1839, Colonel S. W. Kearney marched against the Cherokee with ten companies of dragoons from the fort, the largest U.S. mounted force ever assembled.

 In the 1840s, Kansas lay in the path of the settlers rushing to Oregon and California.
-Though thousands of wagons passed through; other pioneers, seeing the agricultural promise of Kansas, settled in the area instead.
+Though thousands of wagons passed through, other pioneers, seeing the agricultural promise of Kansas, settled in the area instead.

-The City of Leavenworth was founded in 1854 largely to support Fort Leavenworth but quickly became the springboard to the west.
+The City of Leavenworth was founded in 1854 primarily to support Fort Leavenworth but quickly became the springboard to the west.
 The settlement was the first official incorporated town in Kansas.
 With the rush of white settlers, many treaties with the Indians were made and broken, and the Indians along the westward trails began to retaliate with uprisings and raids that continued until 1878.
-Though the city of Leavenworth and the fort were never attacked by Indians, it was the military men of Fort Leavenworth that first attempted to protect the pioneers on these early trails.
+Though the city of Leavenworth and the fort were never attacked by Indians, the military men of Fort Leavenworth first attempted to protect the pioneers on these early trails.
 Later, dozens of forts would be erected west of Fort Leavenworth.